 Next, head to the Fishing Bridge Visitor Center.
 It’s small and rustic and absolutely adorable.
 You’re now leaving the lake area.

-If you’re doing well on time, pop by LeHardys Rapids and/or the Mud Volcano on your way to wildlife viewing at Hayden Valley.
-I’d only bother with the former in the spring or if there’s been a lot of rain, when the rapids are most intense.
-The Mud Volcano area is awesome, with a short trail (2/3 mile) around the bubbling mud pit itself, and some of the most acidic springs in Yellowstone.
+If you’re doing well on time, check out LeHardys Rapids and/or the Mud Volcano on your way to wildlife viewing at Hayden Valley.
+However, I’d only bother with LeHardys in the spring or if there’s been a lot of rain, when the rapids are most intense.
+The Mud Volcano area is awesome year round, though, with a short trail (2/3 mile) around the bubbling mud pit and some of the most acidic springs in Yellowstone.
 Just prepare yourself for some serious sulphur smell!